 Doing boxing workouts together will really knock you out!
 Boxing is an old sport that’s become new again.
 Many fitness clubs offer up kick-boxing classes.
 Some also have punching bags for their members to use.

 Boxing is a good way to relieve stress and build muscle strength and endurance.
 There are many types of punches (underhand or crossover jabs) and kicks, using proper stances for power, that will keep you going and give you a workout.
-Nothing builds intimacy between couples like blowing off some built-up steam with a good like boxing session with your special someone.
+Nothing builds intimacy between couples like blowing off some built-up steam with a good boxing session with your special someone.

 An honest-to-goodness great form of cardio, biking is also blissful.
 Everyone should know how to ride a bike and cycling is easy once you get the hang of it.
 If you don’t want to ride a bike with thin tires and strange handlebars, you can always use a mountain bike.